Simple tips for a magical maternity photography session & photos you’ll adore

 The long sleeves of this gown might be a turn-off for Houston summers unless we are shooting inside! i love how it drapes over baby bumps and falls to the ground.

-– Jeans or pants with holes, rips or tears
+– Clothing with holes, rips or tears – even if it’s trendy!

 – Short dresses that fall above the knee.
 Keep in mind your bump will draw a dress, skirt or gown up a bit higher.
 It’s so easy for a short dress to rise too high if you wrap your arms around your husband’s neck, or if he hugs you and pulls the dress up!